Learning the Principles of Roof Truss Design

 How Are Trusses Attached?

 These devices are attached to the walls via toenails (nails driven in at angles), clips that connect to one side of your roof with three nails, or straps that are wrapped over the truss with two nails.
 In recent years, however, truss installation companies have been using a third nail system, which is much stronger.
-A licensed External link opens in new tab or windowthird nail inspector in Florida, and elsewhere, can determine if your roof needs this attachment method.
+A licensed third nail inspector in Florida, and elsewhere, can determine if your roof needs this attachment method.
 The main determining factor is weather.
 If you live in states where hurricanes are likely to occur, such as Florida, driving winds speeds to hundreds of miles per hour, then you should probably invest in third nail services for your roof.

 Third nail inspections can be tough because inspectors might need to remove decking—usually built with plywood—to get to the areas of your roof requiring third nail installation.
 Fortunately, there are two easier ways to get to these areas: through your home’s crawl space or the soffit, which is the exposed surface under the eaves of the roof.
 In the long run, adding a third nail system to your roof’s trusses will save you time and money used to fixed continual damage to your roof.